How well have you organized the planning?

 They always say: “Organize first, then automate”.
 We at Timewax strongly support this.
 If you organize the planning well, then you have a solid foundation for when you start using planning software.
 But how do you know whether you have organized the planning properly?
 You would of course like to measure it objectively and rather not let it depend on a gut feeling.

-In this blog we describe eight organizational aspects of planning.
-With these eight aspects you can assess how well your company has organized the planning.
+In this blog we describe eight building blocks of resource planning.
+With these eight building blocks you can assess how well your company has organized the planning.
 We will discuss:

 1. Methodology

-The Methodology aspect looks at which methods you use to carry out projects.
+The Methodology building block looks at which methods you use to carry out projects.
 You can use multiple project management methods within an organization without any problems, but there are roughly two extremes: the waterfall method and the Agile approach.

 Figure 1: The waterfall method